apache/hudi/docs/_docs/2_4_configurations.md

 #### bloomIndexPruneByRanges(pruneRanges = true) {#bloomIndexPruneByRanges}
 Property: `hoodie.bloom.index.prune.by.ranges` <br/>
 <span style="color:grey">Only applies if index type is BLOOM. <br/> When true, range information from files to leveraged speed up index lookups.
-Particularly helpful, if the key has a monotonously increasing prefix, such as timestamp.</span>
+Particularly helpful, if the key has a monotonously increasing prefix, such as timestamp.
+If the record key is completely random, it is better to turn this off.</span>

 #### bloomIndexUseCaching(useCaching = true) {#bloomIndexUseCaching}
 Property: `hoodie.bloom.index.use.caching` <br/>